PeachyPrinter/peachyprinterhardware1.0/README.md

 # peachyprinterhardware1.0

-All laser cut parts used in the $100 peachy printer kit are included in this repo.
+All laser cut parts used in the $100 peachy printer kit

 The workflow is: